-You probably have all kinds of KPIs and protocols to ensure that your emails are answered promptly, and that your customers are billed on time, but in a digital age it is all too easy to forget about one of the oldest and most important methods of customer communication: the telephone.
-It might not be as important as it once was, but when something goes wrong the telephone is still the number one method customers use to find solutions, and the last thing you want when that happens is a missed call.
+You probably have all kinds of KPIs and protocols to ensure that customer emails are answered promptly and that your invoices arrive on time, but in a digital age it’s all too easy to forget about one of the oldest and most important methods of customer communication: the telephone.

 Missed calls – what, why and how

-Missed calls are all about confidence.
+Missed calls are a matter of confidence.
 Whether you’re a global player or a mom-and-pop, your customers want to believe that you have it under control.
 Failing to answer your phone frustrates them, leaves their issues on the table, and convinces them that you just don’t have a solution for them.

 What happens when your business misses a call?
 There are only a few options:

 - The customer calls, and the call rings until your customer loses interest and hangs up